This Politician Asked His Partner To Marry Him During A Debate On Same-Sex Marriage

-Australia is poised to legalise same-sex marriage and the long-awaited legislation is especially meaningful for MP Tim Wilson, a member of the country's Liberal Party who is openly gay.
+Australia is poised to legalize same-sex marriage and the long-awaited legislation is especially meaningful for MP Tim Wilson, a member of the country's Liberal Party who is openly gay.

 "There's no point pretending that this isn't deeply personal," Wilson said as he concluded his speech, NPR reports, adding that the same-sex marriage debate has been "the soundtrack to our relationship."